 Candace Rogers Student Paper Award

-The award will be announced and presented at a special session at the annual meeting which will be in Boston, MA, March 17-20, 2016.
+The award will be announced and presented at a special session at the annual meeting which will be in Philadelphia, PA, February 23-26, 2017.
 The recipient must be an ESS member at the time the award is presented and is expected to be at the meeting to receive the award.
-Eligible students are encouraged to submit three hard copies or an electronic version of their paper postmarked by October 31, 2015 to the committee chair.
-No papers postmarked after this date will be accepted for any reason.
+Eligible students should submit an electronic version of their paper by October 31, 2016 to the committee chair.
+No papers submitted after this date will be accepted for any reason.

 Students should include their address, institutional affiliation, phone number, and e-mail address with their submission.